jacobceles/CS527/README.md

-# Web app to interact with Redshift, SQL and MongoDB
+# Web app to interact with Redshift, MySQL and MongoDB
 The project is an implementation of a web app which accepts an **SQL query** as input, and display the result as output.
 It was done as part of the project for the Rutgers course, CS 527 - Database System For Data Science.

 You can find more details in this [presentation](https://github.com/jacobceles/CS527/blob/1201654c9156dbf74443db11b17939d66b0f6c69/Documents/Group%202%20-%20DataStars.pptx).